dhannywi/KidTube/README.md

 # KidTube
 A video sharing platform designed for kids.
+The application is deployed using `Vercel` and can be accessed [here](https://kidtube-frontend.vercel.app/)

 ## Tech Stack
 * `Node`, `Express` - server